thecdil/campus_source/_histories/administrationbuildingnew.md

 ### Design
 Designed by Boise architect John E. Tourtellotte, the University of Idaho’s Administration Building was praised as the first fireproof building in the Northwest.
-Constructed in four phases between 1907 and 1937, the U-shaped, three-story structure was built in the Collegiate Gothic style—a popular academic architectural form at the time.
+Constructed in four phases between 1907 and 1937, the U-shaped, three-story structure was built in the Collegiate Gothic style, a popular academic architectural form at the time.
 Its exterior features red pressed brick with buff-colored Boise sandstone trim, a medium-high gabled roof with dormers, and a symmetrical east-facing primary façade.[^5]

 Each addition served a growing university: the central and east-facing middle sections were completed in 1909 for \$140,000 and originally housed most of the university’s academic departments.
 The north wing—home to the Administration Auditorium and its stained-glass windows—was finished in 1912 at a cost of \$75,000.
 The south wing followed in 1920 (\$90,000), and a library extension was added in 1937 (\$110,000).
 An elevator tower was added to the south wing in 2000.
 The building’s defining feature is its central tower, modeled after England’s Hampton Court Palace.[^6]